10 Ways to Promote Your Parks & Recreation Events on Social Media

 #4.
 Live-Tweet From Events

-Instagram is another great tool to engage with the younger demographic in your community.
-As a visual-rich platform, it's a good way to showcase your activities and events through images and videos.
+Instagram is another great social media tool to engage with the younger demographic in your community, and the public at large.
+As a visual-rich platform, it's a good way to showcase your activities and events through photos and videos.

 #5.
 Promote with Stunning Visuals

-The quality of your images and video matters a lot on Instagram.
-When posting about your event or activity, make sure you are using interesting, high-quality images and avoid stock imagery.
+The quality of your social media images and video matters a lot on Instagram.
+When posting about your event or activity, make sure you are using interesting, high-quality photos and avoid stock imagery.
 If you're taking the pictures through your phone, make sure you shoot in natural light.

 Avoid flash, as it can flatten your photo.
 Make sure the exposure on your phone is low as well.
 It's easy to fix images that are too dark, but you can't fix overexposed images.
 Also, make sure to follow the rule of thirds.
 To spruce up your images, you can try tools like Snapseed and Afterlight, if you don't have access to Photoshop.